Restaurant Tax Guide

 Depending on how you structured your business in the government’s eyes, your restaurant’s tax filing process will differ.
 What we mean by your restaurant’s business structure is how you defined your business on a legal level to the government, whether that’s as a sole proprietorship, partnership, or corporation.

 Your business structure will dictate which returns to complete, as well as the tax filing due date.
-Due to the world pandemic, specific tax regulations and filing dates may differ from previous years and circumstances.
-It is always best to consult the CRA’s website for the most current information available.
+Specific tax regulations and filing dates may differ from previous years and circumstances, so it is always best to consult the CRA’s website for the most current information available.

 Sole proprietorships & partnerships